Skip to Content

 Get a recommendation from your family doctor or a local CFS support group

-before making an appointment with a specialist.
+before you make an appointment with a specialist.
 It is always wise to start with

 your family doctor.
 You may also be referred to a physiatrist, psychologist, or